-Heads of House, Home Group Mentors and Heads of Year Level work together with all staff to provide a supportive network of care for all students.
-Vertical, House based Homegroups, operate within the College, each with students from Year 7 to Year 12, enriching the sense of connection and belonging for those within the College community.
+Heads of House, Homegroup Mentors and Heads of Year work together with staff to provide a supportive network of care for all students.
+Vertical, House-based Homegroups, operate within the college, each with students from Year 7 to Year 12, enriching the sense of connection and belonging.

 Every part of our school culture flows through the lens of the House Program.

 The Ministry Centre together with the Chapel, form the spiritual focus of the College.
 One of the primary purposes of the Ministry Centre is to provide a place where students, staff and parents feel welcome and where they can come for pastoral care, support, coffee, prayer, resources or just “to be”, if they feel the need.